DACF Home → Bureaus & Programs → Bureau of Resource Information and Land Use Planning Municipal → Municipal Planning Assistance Program

-Municipal Climate Adaptation Guidance Series
+Municipal Climate Adaptation Guidance Series for Maine communities

 The Municipal Planning Assistance Program and Maine’s Regional Planning Organizations have collaborated on a series of guidance documents design to help local governments increase community resilience in the face of sea-level rise and more frequent intense storms.
 Read more on our Climate Change page.